Journalists renew demand for release of Mir Shakil-ur-Rahman

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-PESHAWAR: The workers of Jang Group continued protest against the arrest of their Editor-in-chief Mir Shakil-ur-Rahman here on Saturday.
+PESHAWAR: Workers of Jang Group have continued their protest against the arrest of Editor-in-chief Mir Shakil-ur-Rahman, whose illegal detention entered its 93rd day on Sunday.

-Carrying banners and placards inscribed with their demands, the protesters vowed to expand their movement if their genuine demands were not met.
-Chanting slogans against the government and the National Accountability Bureau (NAB) for detaining Mir Shakil-ur-Rahman in a 34-year old property case, they demanded his immediate and withdrawal of cases against him.
-The illegal detention of Mir Shakil has created unrest among the workers, who have appealed to the chief justice of Pakistan to take notice of the situation and provide them justice.